Home monitors and apps

 If you experience this and it's uncomfortable, let us know and we can adjust your device to stop this from happening.

-If you have a pacemaker implanted, most local hospital can check pacemakers.
-If you would prefer this, let us know and we will contact them to transfer the care of your pacemaker to them.
-If however, you have an ICD or CRT pacemaker, it may not be possible as some local hospitals do not have the facilities to do so.
+If you have a pacemaker implanted, most local hospital can follow up pacemakers.
+Please let us know that you would like this to occur and we will contact them and arrange to transfer the care of your pacemaker to them.
+If however, you have an ICD or CRT pacemaker it may not be possible as some local hospitals do not have the facilities to carry this out.
+Please ask and we can let you know.

 Security alarms in the shops are fine.
 Just walk normally through them, and avoid standing in between for prolonged periods of time.